albizago/particless/README.md

 `analize_histo.C`, instead, is a ROOT macro that analyses the data acquired, prints statistics on terminal and draws useful histograms and fits.
 This macro must be run after after the simulation has been completed.

 This project relies on _ROOT Data Analysis Framework_ developed by CERN.
-You need to install it in order to execute the simulation and the analysis macro.
+Installing root is required in order to execute the simulation and the analysis macro.
 Code is written in `C++` and uses root libraries to create histograms and analyze data.

 To get more information about the project, please read the report `relazione.pdf`.

 # Compilation

 The program can be compiled in two different ways.
-You can either compile it _externally_ using `gcc` compiler, or _internally_ in the `ROOT environment`, which is recommended to make the program faster.
+It can be done either _externally_ using `gcc` compiler, or _internally_ in the `ROOT environment`, which is recommended to make the program faster.
 Type the following commands:

 * External compilation